 - Commonwealth Secretariat Arbitral Tribunal (CSAT) (for the organisation)

 - Black Sea Trade and Development Bank Administrative Tribunal (BSTDBAT) (for the organisation)

 Alex also represents international civil servants including UN employees who find themselves in difficulties in field missions.
-He has a particular interest in the rights of women, having represented victims of sexual harassment and maternity discrimination, and he assisted victims and journalist (in particular from the Guardian and New York Times) at the beginning of 2018 in the wake of the investigations into a culture of impunity within certain international organisations.
+He has a particular interest in the rights of women, having represented victims of sexual harassment and maternity discrimination.
+In the wake of the investigations into a culture of impunity at the beginning of 2018, Alex represented Oxfam survivors and assisted journalist (in particular from the Guardian and New York Times) in their investigations.
 Alex has worked with the charities Penal Reform International and Advocates for International Developments specifically on the rights of female abuse victims convicted of violent crime against their abusers.

 Appointments & Memberships

 - Member of the Bar Council International Committee

 - Rapporteur for Oxford International Organisations (OXIO), Oxford University Press